 On the Anxiety of Freedom and Feelings of Inadequacy

-My issue isn’t that I don’t know what my passion is or what sort of life I want to lead.
-"Finding" myself was never a conflict.
-In fact, the problem is exactly that—I have developed many interests and I hope to accomplish a variety of these distinctive milestones.
-I want to create meaning and stamp my steal in the realms of art, business, literature, photography, health and psychology.
-There’s always more I want to learn, more of which I want to experience… but as a girl living in the shadows of high familial expectations, I’m told that I’m too ambitious, too dreamy-eyed, too… idealistic.
+My issue isn’t that I don’t know what my passions are, but a balancing act of “finding” myself in between societal, familial and individual expectations.
+There’s so much I want to do, so much I want to achieve, for myself, my family, and the greater good.
+There’s always something more I want to learn, to experience… but as a girl living in the shadows of patriarchal systems, I’m told that I’m too ambitious, too dreamy-eyed, too… idealistic.

-Mom says I cannot "waste” any more time dabbling in too many things, that I am too old to deviate to alternative career plans.
+Mom says I cannot "waste” any more time dabbling in too many things.
 Maybe she’s right, maybe she’s not, but either way I can’t help but feel selfish, guilty and confused for wanting too much.

 That being said, don't get me wrong—I am extremely thankful for the things I do have.
 For the roof over my head and the food on my table, I am lucky.
 More than anything though, I am incredibly grateful for my family.
 Despite our differences and squabbles, I know they love me and have my back when I need more support.
 That fact alone is more than anything I could ever ask for.
 As for everything else, if it's any consolation... at least the freedom of acceptance is mine:

-I remind myself that there are books yet to be read, places yet to visit, and people yet I can help.
-The least that I can do right now is to stay aware of my struggles but continue to sail the seas of my creative and troubled soul.
-I assume that finding peace within myself is a practice of a lifetime.
+Yet, I remind myself that the best I can do right now is to stay aware of my struggles but continue to sail the seas of my creative and troubled soul.
+I assume that finding peace within myself will be a practice of a lifetime.

 "When I am able simply to be with things as they are, able to accept the day’s challenges without judging, reaching, or wishing for something else, I feel as if I am receiving the privilege, coming a step closer to being myself." -- Katrina Kenison